tamianna/se_project_react/README.md

 The WTWR app helps users decide what to wear by analyzing the current weather and suggesting appropriate clothing items.
 This frontend application:

-- Fetches and displays weather data using a Weather API
+- Fetches real-time weather data using a Weather API

-- Dynamically renders weather-specific clothing recommendations
+- Dynamically renders clothing recommendations based on weather and temperature

-- Includes modal forms for adding or viewing clothing items
+- Allows users to add or delete clothing items via modals with confirmation and validation

-- Adapts seamlessly to screen sizes from **1440px** to **320px**
+- Supports user profile management and navigation

+- Offers a toggle between Fahrenheit and Celsius

+- Includes a mock backend for local development

 ---